devopness/devopness/docs/ssl-certificates/add-ssl-certificate.md

 ---
-title: Add an SSL Certificate to an Application
+title: Add an SSL Certificate
 intro: Add an SSL certificate to an application to allow HTTPS requests to it.
 links:
     overview: